mylesaguilar/markdown-portfolio/index.md

 Like HTML, there are two ways to make a list: ordered and unordered.

 ##### Ordered
 All numbers should start with number 1 and every part of the list should have a number and a period in the beginning.
+Tab key is added in the beginning of the codde to make a nested list.

 1. Number one
 2. Number two